aws/eks-anywhere/docs/content/en/docs/getting-started/docker/_index.md

    You can now use the cluster like you would any Kubernetes cluster.

-1. To deploy a test application run the following command.
+1. The following command will deploy a test application:

    ```bash
    kubectl apply -f "https://anywhere.eks.amazonaws.com/manifests/hello-eks-a.yaml"